 4. Annapolis, Maryland

 As a laid-back city that’s very much the opposite of Washington, DC, I find myself wanting to stroll through the colored homes and brick sidewalks of Annapolis quite often.
 Some weekends, I’ll drive out there simply to catch a whiff of the sea air and drink a coffee.

 5. Portland, Maine

 On a weekend in Portland, you can drive around the coast to see some of the amazing historic lighthouses, or same lobster dishes and craft beer in the city (a Maine specialty).
-Additionally, the farmer’s market in Portland is one of the most well-known in the East Coast, and happens year-round.
+Or, simply slip on some comfortable travel shoes and wander around the vibrant streets of the city.
+If you want to get a taste for local living, the farmer’s market in Portland is one of the most well-known in the East Coast, and happens year-round.

 6. Stowe, Vermont

-September and October bring gorgeous fall colors – reds, oranges, and yellows – to the surrounded forests and hilles, while the winter brings skiiers from around the country to hit the slopes in Stowe.
+September and October bring gorgeous fall colors – reds, oranges, and yellows – to the surrounding forests and hills, while the winter brings snow and some of the best slopes for skiing on the East Coast.
 Verdant forests and outdoor activities like hiking greet tourists in the spring and summer.

 For a closer look, read what Amy of Two Drifters has to say about Stowe, Vermont as a perfect romantic weekend getaway!